-- 1. Make sure the IP has been fully generated using OOC per IP for the synthesis option.
-You will need to have an existing design run for the IP present. - 2.
-Set the IS_MANAGED property to false which will turn the IS_LOCKED property to true.
-This puts the IP under user management. - 3.
-Find the IP RTL file that requires the edit and make changes as needed.
-You must either: - Change to another editor using Tools > Options > General in the text editor section. - Edit the files directly on disk using your text editor of choice. - 4.
+- 4. Find the IP RTL file that requires the edit and make changes as needed.
+You must either: - Change to another editor using Tools > Options > General in the text editor section. - Edit the files directly on disk using your text editor of choice. - 5.
 Recreate the IP output products, including the DCP, as follows: - a.
 Reset the IP OOC run using the Tcl Console. - b.
-Look at the Design Runs tab in the Out-of-Context Module Runs folder, and find the IP you want to re-synthesize; it as called <IP_Name>synth_1. - c.
+Look at the Design Runs tab in the Out-of-Context Module Runs folder, and find the IP you want to re-synthesize; it as called <IP Name> synth 1. - c.
 Execute the following in the Tcl Console to reset the run: